-The relay has 2 contacts: COM (common) and NO (normally open) and are located on the back of the head unit.
+The relay has 3 contacts: COM (common), NO (normally open), and NC (normally closed) and are located on the back of the head unit.

 When the relay contact is open, the coil is de-energised; there is no contact between COM and NO. When the relay is energised, the relay closes, and contact between COM and NO is made.
 The relay function can be inverted: de-energised becomes energised and vice versa.
 See setting Invert relay [32].
-When the relay is energised, the power consumption of the battery monitor will increase slightly: see the Technical data [53] chapter.